 How long will it take me to get there?

-1 hour (Kuala Lumpur) or 2.5 hours (Kota Kinabalu) flying time from Singapore.
+One hour (Kuala Lumpur) or 2.5 hours (Kota Kinabalu) flying time from Singapore.
 Malaysia is 8 hours ahead of GMT, the same as Singapore.
-Over the border at Tuas or Woodlands, 30 to 45 mins drive depending on where you live in Singapore, and how busy the border post is.
+Crossing the border at Tuas or Woodlands, it’s around a 40-minute drive to Johor Bahru, depending on where you live in Singapore, and how busy the border post is.

 What’s the money situation?